The Ultimate Overland Expedition Vehicle

 In order to stay true to the classic Land Cruiser theme of this build, which hasn’t changed much since the 1980’s, we decided to only use only heavy duty reliable equipment for our added electronics.
-As this truck isn’t even a computerized vehicle itself, we steered away from the touch screen controls and fully integrated in dash iPad mini’s controlling 764 colors, shades, and hues of our lighting system.
 The cabin (in stock configuration) contains absolutely nothing but the bare essentials, and we love it.
 Solid steel, hard vinyl, manual controls… There were two speakers in the dash when we bought the truck off the showroom floor and an in-dash Pioneer head unit.
 That was the electronics.
-But I love my tunes, the bare cabin doesn’t serve well for keeping out road noise, and the sound quality was average at best...
+But we believe a good sound system is a high priority for long road trips, the bare cabin doesn’t serve well for keeping out road noise, and the original audio quality was poor at best...

-We solved this by building a pretty sweet custom center console out of heavy duty marine grade plywood.
-I was able to keep my bare bones man cabin, not drill any holes in anything I didn’t want to, and still jam out like I’m living in a rap video should I see fit.
+We solved this by adding a powerful new double din head unit in the dash, two 6"x9" speakers custom built into the front doors, two 6" speakers custom built into the rear doors, and a pretty sweet custom center console we built out of heavy duty marine grade plywood.
+We otherwise kept the bare bones man cabin, didn't drill any holes in anything we didn’t want to, and now jam out to full concert level and quality audio.
 The other problem this large custom center console solved was the lack of a stock armrest for extended drives, two birds with one stone.
-The center console houses a down firing 10” subwoofer, two 6” mids, and a 6-switch rocker panel to control the lights and accessories.
+The center console houses a down firing 12” subwoofer, two more 6” mids, and a 6-switch rocker panel to control the lights and accessories.

-For a little added security, I chose a Viper 5305v car alarm with an added SmartStart system.
-The main reason for choosing Viper was simply because their good name and reliability, but the reason I chose this particular model with the SmartStart module was completely and only for the smart phone controlled GPS tracking capability.
-And maybe so I can check my truck in on Facebook… Occasionally having to leave my Land Cruiser while exploring South America feels a lot better knowing my cell phone will alert if my truck gets messed with.
+For a little added security, we chose a Viper 5305v car alarm with an added SmartStart system and GPS tracking.
+The main reason for choosing Viper was simply because their good name and reliability, but the reason we chose this particular model with the SmartStart module was completely and only for the smart phone controlled GPS tracking capability.
+And maybe to check the truck in on Facebook every once in a while… Occasionally having to leave the Land Cruiser while exploring South America on foot feels a lot better knowing a cell phone alert will be triggered if the truck gets messed with.
 Especially in big cities.
 This alarm system can be completely controlled and monitored via a smart phone app.
 It even shows the exact location of your vehicle on a map, from anywhere, as long as you have service.

 Behind the rear seat, lining the back of the cab, lies a marine grade carpeted piece of marine grade plywood.
-On this board are some of our electronics and controls including the amplifier for the subwoofer, the Bluetooth control for the RGB rock lights, a marine fuse box wired into our electrical accessories, and a power invertor for charging high power draw items like laptops or camera equipment.
-The gauges and inlet valves for the airbags are also in this area.
+On this board are some of our electronics and controls including the amplifier for the subwoofer, the amp for the mids and highs, one DC to AC pure sine wave inverter charger, a 12-port marine fuse block, a gun safe, ground distribution block, the Bluetooth control for the various RGB lights.
+The power invertor is very handy for charging high power draw items like laptops or camera equipment.
+The gauges and inlet valves for the airbags as well as the gauge and switch for the air compressor are also in this area.

 We have a relatively advanced lighting system on this vehicle because when you can’t see, you can’t drive.
-The 8 main LED light bars give a full 360 degree spectrum of light surrounding the vehicle.
-6 small red LED strips inside the bed cage offer cargo and work lighting.
-Two round LED projectors are housed low inside the bumper and wired directly into the stock fog light harness.
-Two LED cubes are housed low inside the rear bumper as well and also wired directly into the stock wiring harness as reverse lights.
-The rear flashers, brake lights, and running lights neatly tucked behind the tailgate are matte black LED hot rod style lamps with smoked glass lenses.
+The main LED light pods together with two LED cubes in the rear bumper give a full 360 degrees of light surrounding the vehicle.
+2 red LED mini-bars inside the bed cage offer cargo and work lighting.
+Two round projectors are housed low inside the bumper and wired directly into the stock fog light harness.
+The rear turn signals, brake lights, and running lights are a single unit, clear housing, Whelen c6 usually used for first response emergency vehicles and are neatly tucked behind the tailgate.
 RGB rock lights that are controlled by smartphone via Bluetooth and housed inside all four wheel-wells complete the exterior lighting system and offer a little extra flair.